 By Tracy Achen

-Using grocery coupons can be a great way to save money on your food bill, especially when combined with smart shopping tactics.
 To get started, check out your Sunday newspaper for the ad insert.
 If you find discounts or rebates for products that you might possibly use in the near future, clip them out.
-You can also find coupons in many magazines geared towards women.
+You can also find discounts in many magazines geared towards women.

 It's a good idea to organize everything for ease of use when you get ready to go shopping.
 You can use a shoe box or index box to get started, or use the various organizers available at most discount stores.
 Next, you will need to file them into different categories such as: health and beauty aids, condiments, breakfast foods, beverages, baking needs, snacks and soups, fast food, frozen food, dairy, cleaning needs, and paper goods.